Best Foot Forward: Protocol and Social Etiquette for Organizational Representation

 Mingling Manners: Networking with Purpose

-Cocktail parties, conferences, receptions, and other gathers are hotspots frequented by those charged with organizational representation.
+Cocktail parties, conferences, receptions, and other gatherings are hotspots frequented by those charged with organizational representation.
 This part of the seminar begins with a discussion of such networking basics as making introductions, exchanging business cards, and choosing interesting topics for conversation.
 The program continues with an examination of networking objectives and a process for gathering information about others and the organizations they represent.

 Media Management: Interview Savvy